 Touring the Grand Konsen Plateau

 Japan’s largest plateau, at about 5300-sq-km, that spreads from Kushiro to Nemuro regions.
 Here you will find more cows than people.
-Kaiyodai is the region’s most famous observatory and has a spectacular view.
+Nakashibetsu is considered the center of the area.

 Stretching Out on the Notsuke Peninsula